Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 For example, you can only play *Aiden, Caller of Storms*, hat has the Aiden lineage, if your current hero also posess the Aiden lineage.

 Note that not all heroes have a lineage requirement.
-However, playing a hero without a lineage breaks the "lineage chains".
+However, playing a hero without a lineage breaks the "lineage chain".
 For example, playing the base level 2 hero *Ohm, the Forgotten* on top of a base level 1 *Aiden, Child of the Storm*, breaks the Aiden Lineage.
-ITs player will then not be able to play a level 3 hero with the Aiden lineage, such as *Aiden, Thunder Incarnate*.
+Its player will then not be able to play a level 3 hero with the Aiden lineage, such as *Aiden, Thunder Incarnate*.

+If the player has a Shrine on the board instead of a Hero, they can play any level 1 Hero on top of it.

 ### Deckbuilding restrictions

-There are not deckbuilding restrictions regarding which heroes a player can put in their Destiny Deck.
+There are no deckbuilding restrictions regarding which, or how many, heroes a player can put in their Destiny Deck.
 However, once they played a base level hero, they might lock themselves out from using other heroes due to lineage / level restrictions.

 #### Elements